 We filtered our initial results to a target panel of serum protein markers; evidence for a pattern or signature from three host systemic response pathways.
 Although many of the proteins in our panel have been previously described in the literature as potential biomarkers for select primary tumors, our pattern profile defines the interconnections between three pathways common to most if not all primary tumor origins.
-Furthermore, some of the biomarkers in the pattern are not based on the fully intact gene product, but rather truncated proteoforms of Serpins resulting from proteolytic regulation.
-These can now be monitored by our patent pending methods.
-The significance of Serpins is described in detail later in this report.
+Furthermore, some of the biomarkers in the pattern are not based on the fully intact gene product, but rather truncated proteoforms resulting from proteolytic regulation.
+The significance of these proteoforms is described in detail later in this report.